virtual-labs/exp-3-input-odd-function-nitk/experiment/procedure.md

 ##### These procedure steps will be followed on the simulator

-1. Use switches to change input value for X,Y,Z
+1. Use the input switches to set the values of X, Y, and Z.

-2. Select the point and fault you want to simulate from the sidebar.
+2. Select the desired switching points and fault types from the sidebar.

-3. Click on "Add" to add simulation result to the table
+3. Click the "Add" button to log the input values, fault condition, and both faulty and fault-free outputs in the table.

-4. Repeat from step 1 with different input and fault combinations.
+4. Repeat the steps for different combinations of inputs and faults.
+5. Click the "Print" button to either print the results or save them as a PDF.